IAmMoltony/ds-craft/README.md

 git clone https://github.com/IAmMoltony/ds-craft --recurse-submodules
 ```

-Or if you already cloned it without `--recurse-submodules`, then you need to run this in the repo folder:
+Or if you already cloned it without `--recurse-submodules`, then run this in the
+repo folder:

 ```bash
 git submodule update --init --recursive